3D Space Wars: Reception

-Crash gave the game an overall rating of 68% and said "A lot of playing appeal but I didn't think there was quite enough going on in the end to make it totally addictive to play."
+Crash gave the game an overall rating of 68% and said: "A lot of playing appeal but I didn't think there was quite enough going on in the end to make it totally addictive to play".

-Personal Computer Games said "3D Space Wars is definitely one of the better shoot-'em up games on the Dragon.
+Personal Computer Games said: "3D Space Wars is definitely one of the better shoot-'em up games on the Dragon.
 The sound isn't too bad, and the graphics give a convincing impression of deep-space duelling.
-A worthwhile romp through the universe for those with time (and Seiddabs) to kill."
+A worthwhile romp through the universe for those with time (and Seiddabs) to kill".

-John Scriven for Dragon User said "Although the combined forces of the baddies, oops, Sieddab raiders, is always more than mortal man can face, Hewson Consultants have produced an excellent game that forces you to send the rest of the family away while you turn up the tv volume and lose yourself in inter-galactic battles.
-Definitely my favourite game of the month."
+John Scriven for Dragon User wrote: "Although the combined forces of the baddies, oops, Sieddab raiders, is always more than mortal man can face, Hewson Consultants have produced an excellent game that forces you to send the rest of the family away while you turn up the tv volume and lose yourself in inter-galactic battles.
+Definitely my favourite game of the month".

-Your Computer gave the game 3 stars and said "An excellent Dragon game [...]
-Once again, there is some very good stuff around for the Dragon."
+Your Computer gave the game 3 stars and called it "an excellent Dragon game [...]
+Once again, there is some very good stuff around for the Dragon".

-Games Computing said "Overall, it was a well-written game but I am a bit tired of "shoot 'em up" games.
-I became bored usually after I had scored 120 but to the space-invader game fanatic it is a good game."
+Games Computing said: "Overall, it was a well-written game but I am a bit tired of "shoot 'em up" games.
+I became bored usually after I had scored 120 but to the space-invader game fanatic it is a good game".